the agile way

 Corruption and conspiracy might disappear.

-Where practical solutions treat causes:
+Where practical solutions must treat causes:

 Sharing resources and rewarding outcomes;